UKaoriU/UKaoriU/README.md

 - 👀 I’m interested in coding programs to finds colors in pinctures automaticly
 - 🌱 I’m currently learning Phython
 - 💞️ I’m looking to collaborate on projects that links coding whith marketing or art.
-- PD: I´m also create art UwU
+- PD: I´m also an Artist

 <!---
 UKaoriU/UKaoriU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.